vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ```

 In the next section, we will configure the application to ship traces to a trace collection server - OpenZipkin.
-## Shipping traces
+## Ship Traces to Zipkin

 To understand the trace and not just keep logs, we need to send traces somewhere that can correlate them in a human-readable way.
 This is where [OpenZipkin](https://zipkin.io/) comes in.
+Zipkin supports a variety of trace [collection](https://zipkin.io/pages/architecture.html) transports - including Web, Kafka and RabbitMQ.
+The collector transport is configured at server startup.
+We will see examples of each configuration as the example progresses.

-To ensure we have enough trace data and not too much (or too little), lets setup the behaviour that determines how often our app will send trace data.
+To ensure we have a satisfactory amount of trace data, lets setup the behaviour that determines how often our app will send trace data.
 This is especially helpful for preventing overload of any one kind of trace.

-### Sample Rate of Trace Shipping
+### Sample Rate of Trace Shipments

 Sleuth supports a few ways to tell it how often it should ship traces.
 This is configured in one of 2 ways: through the property prefix `spring.sleuth.sampler`, by setting a rate or probability property - e.g. `spring.sleuth.sampler.probability=1.0` or `spring.sleuth.sampler.rate=10`.
 Alternately, we can create a `@Bean` of a `brave.sampler.Sampler` instance which also include static instances for `Always` and `NEVER` (the default) but you can even instantiate the `RateLimited and `Probablistic` samplers this way.